George W. Bush

-Upon taking office, Bush signed a major tax cut program and education reform bill, the No Child Left Behind Act.
+In his first term, Bush signed a major tax-cut program and an education-reform bill, the No Child Left Behind Act.
 He pushed for socially conservative efforts such as the Partial-Birth Abortion Ban Act and faith-based initiatives.
-A decisive event that reshaped his administration was the terrorist attacks on September 11, 2001, resulting in the start of the war on terror and the creation of the Department of Homeland Security.
-Bush ordered the 2001 invasion of Afghanistan to overthrow the Taliban, destroy al-Qaeda, and capture Osama bin Laden.
+He also initiated the President's Emergency Plan for AIDS Relief, in 2003, to address the AIDS epidemic.
+The terrorist attacks on September 11, 2001 decisively reshaped his administration, resulting in the start of the war on terror and the creation of the Department of Homeland Security.
+Bush ordered the invasion of Afghanistan in an effort to overthrow the Taliban, destroy al-Qaeda, and capture Osama bin Laden.
 He signed the Patriot Act to authorize surveillance of suspected terrorists.
-Bush also ordered the 2003 invasion of Iraq on the belief that Saddam Hussein's regime possessed weapons of mass destruction (WMDs); although no WMDs were ever found in Iraq, Hussein was nevertheless overthrown and captured by U.S. forces.
-Bush also signed the Medicare Modernization Act, which created Medicare Part D.
+He also ordered the 2003 invasion of Iraq to overthrow Saddam Hussein's regime on the false belief that it possessed weapons of mass destruction (WMDs) and had ties with al-Qaeda.
+Bush later signed the Medicare Modernization Act, which created Medicare Part D. In 2004, Bush was re-elected president in a close race, beating Democratic opponent John Kerry and winning the popular vote.

-Bush was re-elected president in 2004, defeating Democrat John Kerry and winning the popular vote.
-During his second term, Bush reached multiple free trade agreements.
-He appointed John Roberts and Samuel Alito to the Supreme Court.
-He sought major changes to Social Security and immigration laws, but both efforts failed in Congress.
-Bush was widely criticized for his handling of Hurricane Katrina and the midterm dismissal of U.S. attorneys.
-Amid his unpopularity, the Democrats regained control of Congress in the 2006 elections; afterwards, Congress made multiple attempts to impeach Bush, with all being unsuccessful.
-The Afghanistan and Iraq wars continued, and in January 2007, Bush launched a surge of troops in Iraq.
-By December, the U.S. entered the Great Recession, prompting the Bush administration to obtain congressional approval for multiple economic programs intended to preserve the country's financial system, including the Troubled Asset Relief Program.
-After finishing his second term, Bush returned to Texas, where his presidential library opened in 2013.
-He has maintained a low profile since leaving office.
+During his second term, Bush made various free trade agreements, appointed John Roberts and Samuel Alito to the Supreme Court, and sought major changes to Social Security and immigration laws, but both efforts failed in Congress.
+Bush was widely criticized for his administration's handling of Hurricane Katrina and revelations of torture against detainees at Abu Ghraib prison in Iraq.
+Amid his unpopularity, the Democrats regained control of Congress in the 2006 elections.
+Meanwhile, the Afghanistan and Iraq wars continued; in January 2007, Bush launched a surge of troops in Iraq.
+By December, the U.S. entered the Great Recession, prompting the Bush administration and Congress to push through economic programs intended to preserve the country's financial system, including the Troubled Asset Relief Program.

-At various points in his presidency, Bush was among both the most popular and unpopular presidents in U.S. history.
-He received the highest recorded approval ratings in the wake of the September 11 attacks, but also one of the lowest such ratings during the 2007–2008 financial crisis.
-Although public favorability of Bush has improved since he left office, his presidency has generally been rated as below-average by scholars.
+After his second term, Bush returned to Texas, where he has maintained a low public profile.
+At various points in his presidency, he was among both the most popular and the most unpopular presidents in U.S. history.
+He received the highest recorded approval ratings in the wake of the September 11 attacks, and one of the lowest ratings during the 2008 financial crisis.
+Bush left office as one of the most unpopular U.S. presidents, with public opinion of him remaining highly divisive.
+Scholars and historians rank Bush as a below-average to the lower half of presidents.